-Russia says it foiled an alleged drone attack on Kremlin
+Russia says it foiled an alleged attack on Kremlin, Putin

 According to the text accompanying the video, residents of a nearby apartment building reported hearing bangs and seeing smoke at around 2:30 a.m. local time (7:30 p.m.
 Eastern.)
 It was impossible to independently verify the posted footage.

-There was no immediate comment from Ukrainian authorities.
+Kyiv categorically denied involvement in the attack.
+“We do not attack the Kremlin because, first of all, it does not solve any military problems.
+Absolutely.
+And this is extremely disadvantageous from the point of view of preparing our offensive measures,” Ukraine’s presidential advisor, Mykhailo Podolyak, said.

+“And most importantly, it would allow Russia to justify massive strikes on Ukrainian cities, on the civilian population, on infrastructure facilities.
+Why do we need this?”
+Podolyak said.

 The Kremlin didn’t present any evidence to back up its account, including the allegation of an assassination attempt as Russia prepares to observe its annual Victory Day on Tuesday.

 “We consider these actions as a planned terrorist act and an attempt on the life of the president of Russia, carried out on the eve of the Victory Day, the parade on May 9, where foreign dignitaries are expected,” the Kremlin’s statement read.